Core business

-all the activities in receiving and approving orders, shipping out on time and collecting payment.
+all the activities of receiving and approving orders, shipping out on time and collecting payment.

 In business, a core item is defined as an item that is immediately responsible for the revenues and cash flows of that particular business, whereas a non-core item is of a more strategic view, intended to benefit the revenue model and cash flows of the core items.

-Therefor, the easiest way to identify a core business function is to look at whether the primary cash flows of the business revenue model runs directly through it, or not.
-Core business functions are always immediately involved in the primary cash flows of the revenue model or models of the business, whereas non-core business functions typically are not, which means that the business can hypothetically operate without non-core business functions without impacting primary cash flows, whereas the core business functions are essential to the continuance of its primary cash flows.
+Therefor, one way to identify a core business function is to look at whether the primary cash flows of the business revenue model runs directly through it, or not.
+Core business functions are by standard immediately involved in the primary cash flows of the revenue model or models of the business, whereas non-core business functions typically are not, which means that the business can hypothetically operate without non-core business functions without impacting primary cash flows, whereas the core business functions are essential to the continuance of its primary cash flows.

 To be successful, a business needs to look for competitive advantages beyond its own operations.
-The business needs to look at the competitiveness value chain of suppliers, distributors and customers.
+The business needs to look at the competitiveness value chain of suppliers, distributors, and customers.
 Many companies today have partnered with specific suppliers and distributors to create a superior value delivery network.